ec-europa/europa-component-library/src/eds/foundations/figma-sync-notes.md

 # Figma sync notes

-Running log of differences found between available implmentation and the Figma token exports it was built from, across sync passes.
+Running log of differences found between available implementation and the Figma token exports it was built from, across sync passes.
 Not part of the published package — internal tracking only.